 Shoulder workouts without weights can be done almost anywhere.
-Whether you’re travelling, at home or even in the gym you’ll have a simple workout that’ll train and improve shoulder health – all without the need for barbells or dumbbells.
+Whether you’re travelling, at home or even in the gym, you’ll have a simple workout that’ll train and improve shoulder health – all without the need for barbells or dumbbells.
 A simple resistance band is all you will need.

 The exercises in these workouts will cover all major shoulder movements.
 You will train all of the associated muscles and will even go some way towards correcting a good number of exercise-induced shoulder pains and niggles you may have.

 Shoulder training is an area where most inexperienced gym users go wrong.
-The shoulder joints have a larger range of motion than any other joint in the body and are acted upon by 14 muscles.
+The shoulder joints have a broader range of motion than any other joint in the body and are acted upon by 14 muscles.
 With this in mind, it is easy to see why a ‘typical’ shoulder workout just doesn’t cut it.

-This routine probably looks different to workouts you see in fitness magazines, but will be far more effective when it comes to improving shoulder health and performance.
+This routine probably looks different to workouts you see in fitness magazines but will be far more effective when it comes to improving shoulder health and performance.

 Shoulder Workout Without Weights